Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Introduction

-With the booming of IoT devices, a huge amount of data is generated at the network edge, providing valuable resources for learning insightful information and enabling intelligent applications such as self-driving, video analytics, anomaly detection, etc. The traditional wisdom is to train machine learning models by collecting data from devices and performing centralized training.
-The data migration raises serious privacy concerns.
-Federated learning (FL) \cite{mcmahan2017communication} is a promising technique to mitigate such privacy concern, enabling a large number of clients to collaboratively learn a shared model and the learning process is orchestrated by a central server.
+With the booming of IoT devices, a considerable amount of data is generated at the network edge, providing valuable resources for learning insightful information and enabling intelligent applications such as self-driving, video analytics, anomaly detection, etc. The traditional wisdom is to train machine learning models by collecting data from devices and performing centralized training.
+Data migration usually raises serious privacy concerns.
+Federated learning (FL) \cite{mcmahan2017communication} is a promising technique to mitigate such privacy concerns, enabling a large number of clients to learn a shared model collaboratively, and the learning process is orchestrated by a central server.
 In particular, the participating clients first download a global model from the central server and then compute local model updates using their local data.
-The clients then transmit the local updates to the central server, where the local updates are aggregated and then the global model is updated accordingly.
+The clients then transmit the local updates to the server, where the local updates are aggregated and then the global model is updated accordingly.

+In practice, due to limited communication and computing capabilities, one usually can not engage all the available clients in FL training to fully utilize all the local data.
+Therefore, most FL methods only randomly select a subset of the available clients to participate in the training in each communication round.
+However, in practice, the data held by different clients are often typically non-IID (independent and identically distributed) due to various user preferences and usage patterns.
+This leads to a serious problem that the random client selection strategy often fails to learn a global model that can generalize well for most of the participating clients under non-IID settings~\cite{goetz2019active,Cho2020ClientSI,Nishio2019ClientSF,yang2020federated}.